nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/file_analytics_deploy/file_analytics_deploy.md

 9. Once deployed, In **Prism** \> **File Server**

-10. Select your file server *Initials*-Files (e.g. FS-XYZ-Prod) for which you would like enable analytics and click **File Analytics**
+10. Select your file server **FS-XYZ-Prod** for which you would like enable analytics and click **File Analytics**

     ![](images/33.png)

     This will open in a new tab.

-11. On the Enable File Analytic, choose the audit data retention period and the following credentials
+11. On the Enable File Analytic, choose the audit data retention period as **Last 1 month** and the following credentials

     -   Active Directory Realm Name - ntnxlab.local
-    -   User Name - <administrator@ntnxlab.local>
+    -   User Name - ntnxlab\administrator
     -   Password - nutanix/4u

 12. Click on **Enable**